rosieirwin/deadenylationkinetics/README.md

 # deadenylationkinetics

 IMPORTANT: The original deadenylation kinetics package can be found at https://github.com/the-harkness-group/deadenylationkinetics.
-This package was modified for a follow-up paper that will be submitted soon.
 The original package will have much better documentation and support.
+This package was modified for a follow-up paper.
+Please cite this paper when using this version of the package:

+Irwin, R. M., Harkness, R. W. et al. Competing effects modulate the rate of poly(A) RNA deadenylation in a biomolecular condensate. bioRxiv (2026) doi:10.64898/2026.07.02.736149.

 ## A brief introduction to RNA biochemistry